Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Conclusions

 \textbf{Data:} The datasets generated and analyzed during the current study were generated from data that is publicly available at \url{https://redistrictingdatahub.org/}.
 Formats of this data that were set up for our optimization models are available from the corresponding author upon request.

-{ \textbf{Funding:} J. Fravel and R. Hildebrand were partially funded by ONR Grant N00014-20-1-2156.
-R. Hildebrand was also partially supported by AFOSR grant FA9550-21-0107.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Office of Naval Research.
+\doubleblind{ \textbf{Funding:} J. Fravel and R. Hildebrand were partially funded by ONR Grant N00014-20-1-2156.
+R. Hildebrand was also partially supported by AFOSR grant FA9550-21-1-0107.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Office of Naval Research or the Air Force Office of Scientific Research.
 R. Hildebrand and N. Goedert were also partially funded by the 2020-2021 Policy+ grant from Virginia Tech. }

+\textbf{Conflicts of Interest:} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
+This statement is made in the interest of full disclosure and to ensure the integrity of the research